Christopher McCulloch

-Christopher "Chris" McCulloch (born September 14, 1971), also known by the pseudonym Jackson Publick, is an American voice actor, writer, director, producer, and storyboard artist.
+Christopher McCulloch, also known by the pseudonym Jackson Publick, is an American storyboard artist, writer, director, producer, and voice actor.
 He is known for his work on several Tick properties and for the animated television series The Venture Bros.
 He and Doc Hammer are the Venture Bros. co-creators, writers, editors, and directors, producing the show through their animation company Astro-Base Go.
 McCulloch voices over 20 characters in the series, including Hank Venture, The Monarch, and Sergeant Hatred.